Ron Johnson’s latest remarks have everyone wondering, “How can one man be so very dumb?”

 A new Marquette Law survey released last week found Johnson trailing his Democratic opponent, Mandela Barnes, by seven points, which is well outside the margin of error.

-Coincidentally, just days after the poll was released, Johnson told local media that he’s not sure anymore if Congress should codify same-sex marriage, mere weeks saying he saw “no reason to oppose” the Respect for Marriage Act.
+Coincidentally, just days after the poll was released, Johnson told local media that he’s not sure anymore if Congress should codify same-sex marriage, mere weeks after saying he saw “no reason to oppose” the Respect for Marriage Act.

 Instead, the embattled senator said he’d like to focus on protecting religious freedom.